emmadesilva/emmadesilva/README.md

 ### Skills

-I've been creating websites for over eight years, about four of which are with PHP and three with Laravel.
+I've been creating websites for over nine years, about five of which are with PHP and three with Laravel.
 I favour object-oriented code, and I love working with a Git-based workflow.
-I've studied computer science and taken programming classes since I was young, equipping me with a solid foundation for becoming a self-taught developer able to quickly pick up new languages and frameworks.
+I've studied computer science and taken programming classes since I was young, equipping me with a solid foundation to quickly pick up new languages and frameworks, and to actually understand the code I'm writing.

 ### Socials